Neutrino mass and leptogenesis in a hybrid seesaw model with a spontaneously broken CP: Evaluation of neutrino oscillation parameters

-where $\Delta m_{ij}^2 = m_i^2 - m_j^2$.
-The Jarlskog invariant defined above is proportional to the complex phase $\delta$ ($J_\text{CP} \propto \delta$) and can be used to extract the phase from the neutrino mass matrix in a consistent way.
-We use the six global fit parameters extracted from oscillation data \cite{Esteban:2020cvm} given in Table \ref{tab: nu_osc_data} to put constraints on the parameter space of our model.
+The $h_{12}h_{23}h_{31}$ appearing in Eq. \ref{eqn: J_in_h} can be expressed in terms of model parameters correlating the CP phase $\delta_{\rm CP} $ with the spontaneously generated $\theta_{\rm eff}.$ Analytic expressions are given in Appendix \ref{ap4}.

-There are a total of six parameters to satisfy global fit of the neutrino oscillation data \cite{Esteban:2020cvm} given in Table \ref{tab: nu_osc_data} which consists of two mass squared differences, three angles and one phase.
+We use the six global fit parameters (two mass squared differences, three angles and one phase) extracted from neutrino oscillation data \cite{Esteban:2020cvm} given in Table \ref{tab: nu_osc_data} to put constraints on the parameter space of our model.

 The neutrino mass matrix defined in terms of the model parameters given in Eq. \ref{eqn: light_nu_mass_matrix} consists of nine real Yukawa-like couplings and one effective phase $\theta_\text{eff}$ which is a function of underlying model parameters, the trilinear coupling $\mu$ and the quartic coupling $\lambda_{\sigma H \Delta}$.
 The other parameters are the triplet vev $v_\Delta$ and the mass of the RHN $|M_R|$ which are set to $10^{-11}$ GeV and $10^{15}$ GeV respectively as discussed in section \ref{sec: yukawa_nu_order}.
 We have varied the free parameters of our model within the ranges listed in Table \ref{tab: param_range} to reproduce the neutrino oscillation data for NH and IH.
 The ranges of Yukawa-like couplings ($y$'s and $x$'s) and the quartic coupling $(\lambda_{\sigma H \Delta})$ are within the perturbative limit in our analysis.
 The range of the trilinear coupling $(\mu)$ is set while ensuring the absence of tachyonic modes \cite{Arhrib:2011uy}.
 We construct the neutrino mass matrix and extract various neutrino oscillation parameters following the algorithm described in \cite{Adhikary:2013bma} and compare with various experimental constraints listed below. \begin{enumerate} \item The oscillation parameters given in Table \ref{tab: nu_osc_data} adapted from the NuFIT analysis \cite{Esteban:2020cvm} at $3 \sigma$. \item We set the cosmological upper limit on the sum over neutrino masses $\sum m_\nu < 0.12$ eV from the latest Planck data \cite{Planck:2018vyg}.